yamchips/issue-tracker/Learning-notes.md

 ### Build the new issue page

 Create a /app/issues/new folder and page.tsx file.
 Use Text Field and Text Area to get user input.
 Since we are dealing with user input and submit, we need to make it a client side component.
 Also add a link at issues/page.tsx to direct user here.

+### Customize Radix theme

+In root layout, temporarily add a ThemePanel element, configure the theme and copy final result.
+Then replace Theme element in layout with customized theme.

+The font family is overridden by Radix UI.
+To make Inter font or other custome font works, we need to create a variable name for the font, and follow the [instructions](https://www.radix-ui.com/themes/docs/theme/typography#with-nextfont).
+However, Radix UI still has some bugs and we can add "!important" in our customed css file to force Inter font.

+!important make one style override any other rule, even if it's more specific or comes later.
+Use it sparingly.